 Toronto Hydro is also exposed to short-term interest rate risk on the short-term borrowings under its CP Program and Working Capital Facility, as well as customer deposits, while most of its remaining obligations for the most recently completed financial year were either non-interest bearing or bear fixed interest rates, and its financial assets for the most recently completed financial year were predominately short-term in nature and mostly non-interest bearing.
 Toronto Hydro manages interest rate risk by monitoring its mix of fixed and floating rate instruments, and taking action as necessary to maintain an appropriate balance as established under its treasury policies.
-Toronto Hydro estimates that a 25-basis point increase [decrease] in short-term interest rates, with all other variables held constant, would result in an increase [decrease] of approximately \$0.9 million to annual finance costs.
+Toronto Hydro estimates that a 25-basis point increase [decrease] in short-term interest rates, with all other variables held constant, would result in an increase [decrease] of approximately \$1.1 million to annual finance costs.

 Toronto Hydro typically has limited exposure to the changing values of foreign currencies.
-While Toronto Hydro purchases goods and services which are payable in US dollars, and purchases US currency to meet the related commitments when required, the impact of these transactions as at December 31, 2021 was not material.
+While Toronto Hydro purchases goods and services which are payable in United States dollars, and purchases United States currency to meet the related commitments when required, the impact of these transactions as at December 31, 2022 was not material.

 Toronto Hydro's financial health and performance may also be adversely affected by events or measures, as well as changes in economic, policy, customer preference or technological conditions, that reduce the demand for electricity.
 Such events or measures may include, but are not limited to, closures of businesses and other institutions such as schools and government operations as a result of extreme storms and other weather conditions, natural disasters, terrorism, and pandemics such as COVID-19.
-A reduction in demand for grid-supplied electricity distribution may also arise from conservation measures and programs related to net-zero GHG emissions policies due to the presence of fossil-fuels, such as natural gas, in the production of electricity at generating stations in Ontario.
-See section 4.1 entitled "Industry Structure" for more information on electricity generation in the Province.
+A reduction in demand for grid-supplied electricity distribution may also arise from conservation measures.
 Additionally, the adoption by customers of new technologies in the electricity industry, including those related to self-generation, could reduce customer demand for grid-supplied electricity distribution.
 Toronto Hydro is focused on investing in its infrastructure to modernize the grid to drive resiliency, reliability, customer effectiveness and efficiency.
-See section 4.5(d) entitled "Environmental, Social and Governance" for more information on Toronto Hydro's ESG and sustainability activities, and section 5.4 entitled "Conservation and Demand Management" for more information on CDM activities.
+See section 4.5(d) entitled "Environmental, Social and Governance" for more information on Toronto Hydro's ESG and sustainability activities.